 Depression in Washington State

-Our experienced staff at Free by the Sea, located in the State of Washington, appreciates the conditions of both depression and addiction and the methods required to effectively treat those suffering from them.
+Our experienced staff at Free by the Sea, located in the State of Washington, addresses the conditions of both depression and addiction, understanding the methods required to effectively treat those suffering from them.
 We provide solutions for sufferers of these conditions using state-of-the-art testing, therapy, medications, and a relationship built upon trust and constant communication between the patient and staff.

 The connection between depression and alcoholism has been suspected for a long time, especially among those who suffer from both conditions.
 Recent studies, though, have confirmed that a causal connection exists between alcoholism and depression.

 A Harvard School of Public Health study confirmed the long-standing belief of many health care professionals that there is a link between depression and alcoholism.
 The study tracked 15,000 people nationally who had never had a prior diagnosis of clinical depression or alcohol dependency.
 The subjects underwent extensive interviews to discuss their symptoms in both categories.

 The study involved two interviews with each participant separated by a one-year interval.
 The goal of the study was to learn which of the subjects displayed signs of either depression or alcohol dependency.